A New Regression Lens on Multi-Class Classification: Theoretical guarantees

-\end{ass} The quantity $\Delta$ represents the signal-to-noise ratio in our problem.
-The following proposition states that for the purpose of bounding $\cR(\wh g)$, it suffices to study the estimation error of each discriminant function, that is, $\wh G_\ell(X) - G_\ell(X)$ for $\ell \in [L]$.
+\end{ass} The following proposition states that for the purpose of bounding $\cR(\wh g)$, it suffices to study the estimation error of each discriminant function, that is, $\wh G_\ell(X) - G_\ell(X)$ for $\ell \in [L]$.
 The proof essentially follows the argument of proving Theorem 12 in \cite{BW2023} but with modifications to capture {\em the sum of squared errors} of estimating all discriminant functions.